 - 7.1 The school works closely with parents in the support of those children with special educational needs.
 We encourage an active partnership through an ongoing dialogue with parents.
 The home school agreement acts as part of this dialogue.
 Parents have much to contribute to our support for children with special educational needs. - 7.2 We have regular meetings each term to share the progress of special needs children with their parents.
-We inform the parents of any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with special educational needs. - 7.3 The school prospectus contains details of our policy for special educational needs, and the arrangements made for these children in our school.
-The governors' Annual Report to Parents contains an evaluation of the policy in action.
+We inform the parents of any outside intervention, and we share the process of decision-making by providing clear information relating to the education of children with special educational needs. - 7.3 The school website contains details of our policy for special educational needs, and the arrangements made for these children in our school.
+The governors evaluate the policy.
 A named governor takes a particular interest in special needs and is always willing to talk to parents.